BirdeeHub/birdeeSystems/common/wrappers/xplr/luaInit-desc.md

 `WillRunEventually` will run at some point, but when is not specified.
 It could even run between `TESTFILE_1` and `TESTFILE_2`

-The resulting generated file given the name `GENERATED_WRAPPER_LUA` in the `DAG` and it is added using `-c` flag.
+The resulting generated file given the name `GENERATED_WRAPPER_LUA` in the `DAG` and it is added using `-c` or `--config` flag.

-`xplr` accepts an arbitrary number of config files passed via the `-c` flag, so you may pass extra yourself if you wish.
+`xplr` accepts an arbitrary number of config files passed via the `-C` or `--extra-config` flag to extend this configuration, so you may pass extra yourself if you wish.